Modules and applications in the Voozanoo ecosystem

 Wepi - The web questionnaire tool for epidemiologists and health professionals

-This application (www.wepi.org) allows a non-technical person to create web questionnaires and share the task of entering data among any number of individuals that he/she wishes.
+Not a Voozanoo 4 module, this application based one Voozanoo 3 (www.wepi.org) allows a non-technical person to create web questionnaires and share the task of entering data among any number of individuals that he/she wishes.

 Additionally, Wepi is compatible with Open Data Kit allowing an individual to fill out questionnaire forms on an Android tablet or phone.